 Selecting the Passive Testing Mode by pressing the OFF button will initiate a Passive Test.
-This will be indicated by the display first indicating the instrument's current temperature (for passive testing the operating range is from 0°C to 50°C) and then flashing the PAS display.
+This will be indicated by the display first indicating the instrument's current temperature in degrees C, followed by the test counter and then flashing the PAS display.
 Once you see this flashing PAS display the Alco-Sensor FST is prepared to capture a Passive Sample.